Single-pixel-sized spectrometer holds huge possibilities for biosensing

 “We saw a review in Science on miniaturizing spectrometers,” O’Connor says.
 “The discussion on reconstruction spectrometers inspired us to figure out how we could do this with organic detectors.”

-After testing their device, the NCSU team looked at older work relating to amorphous silicon detectors that used a similar design.
-But it wasn’t used for spectral detection; it was used for two- and three-color detection.
-O’Connor says they also found a similar design that used organic semiconductors.
-But again, it was used only for two optical bands.
+After testing their device, the team looked at older work relating to amorphous silicon detectors with a similar design.
+But it wasn’t used for spectral detection; it was for two- and three-color detection.
+They also found a similar design that used organic semiconductors.
+But again, it was only for two optical bands.

-“Our design is unique in that the materials used in the cell were specifically selected and implemented in our device design that would lead to spectrometer capabilities,” O’Connor explains.
+“Our design is unique because the materials used in the cell were specifically selected and implemented in our device design to lead to spectrometer capabilities,” O’Connor explains.

-The pixel-sized spectrometer operates very quickly; the entire process happens in less than a millisecond.
-And it’s already proven to be as accurate as conventional spectrometers, with sensitivity that rivals commercial photodetection devices.
+The team’s spectrometer can be made as small as a single pixel and operates very quickly; the entire process happens within less than a millisecond.
+And it’s already proven to be as accurate as conventional spectrometers, with sensitivity that rivals commercial photodetector devices.

-While akin to a CCD camera in a smartphone, the team’s device doesn’t need RGB color filters.
-Instead, each pixel would have spectrometer capabilities, paving the way for a compact imaging spectrometer.
+While akin to a charge-coupled device (CCD) camera in a smartphone, the team’s device doesn’t need RGB color filters.
+Instead, each pixel has spectrometer capabilities, which paves the way for a compact imaging spectrometer.

-There have been demonstrations using an applied voltage to a photodetector to realize a reconstruction spectrometer, including some that use semiconductors, O’Connor points out.
-But he says his team’s work has produced a much more “simple and effective design that outperforms these recent remonstrations in many respects, including speed, power, bandwidth, resolution, etc.”
+There have been demonstrations using an applied voltage to a photodetector to achieve a reconstruction spectrometer, including some that use semiconductors, O’Connor points out.
+But his team’s work produced a much more “simple and effective design that outperforms these recent remonstrations in many respects, including speed, power, bandwidth, and resolution,” he says.

+A wide array of applications are possible for the tiny spectrometer.
 It could be used in laboratory settings—as a microscope attachment, for example—as well as in manufacturing for quality control, and in health monitoring and other biosensing applications.
-There is also potential for consumer products, such as those used to treat skin conditions, food quality detection, or to identify early stages of plant disease.
-Other possibilities include monitoring car exhaust, inspecting dyes used in foods and clothing, verifying health supplements, and security and optical encryption.
+There’s also potential for consumer products, such as those used to treat skin conditions, food quality detection, or to identify early stages of plant disease.
+Other possibilities include monitoring car exhaust, inspecting dyes used in foods and clothing, verifying health supplements, or security and optical encryption.

 What’s next?

-O’Connor cites several improvements the team is now working on.
-Among them, broadening the device’s operating bandwidth and making the detector even faster, as well as improving the detector calibration and reconstruction algorithm.
+O’Connor says the team is already working on several improvements.
+Among them: broadening the device’s operating bandwidth and making the detector even faster, as well as improving the detector calibration and reconstruction algorithm.

 About the Author